arfanlee/dotfiles/linux/README.md

 fi
 ```

 *You can replace the light with any program to control backlight controllers. `e.g: xbacklight`.
 On your machine `/sys/class/power_supply/ADP0/` might use different name and/or location on other devices and distro/init system.
-Make sure the `/path/to/script` is executable.
+Make sure the script is executable.
 The rules doesn't have to be.*

 ## Additionals
 Additional applications to install on Linux depending on which distro you're using.